Small Ensemble-based Data Assimilation: A Machine Learning-Enhanced Data Assimilation Method with Limited Ensemble Size: Methods

 \subsection{Ensemble Kalman filter}

-In this study, we use EnKF as the basis to develop the small ensemble-based DA method with machine learning, which basically includes the forecast and analysis steps as shown in Fig.~\ref{fig:ENKF}.
-At the beginning time of the simulation $t=t_0$, an ensemble of initial conditions is first generated, usually based on the prescribed distribution information of measurements~\cite{wang2021phase},
+In this study, we use the stochastic EnKF~\citep{burgers1998analysis,van2020consistent} as the basis to develop the small ensemble-based DA method with machine learning, which basically includes the forecast and analysis steps as shown in Fig.~\ref{fig:ENKF}.
+At the beginning time of the simulation $t=t_0$, an ensemble of initial conditions is first generated, usually based on the prescribed distribution information of the initial condition~\citep{wang2021phase},

 where $\boldsymbol{s}$ represents the state vector and $\boldsymbol{S}$ is the corresponding ensemble with size $N$ and index $n=1, 2, \dots N$.
 Then with the forward model from time $t_j$ to $t_{j+1}$, $\mathcal{M}_{j+1:j}$, the forecast step is performed by conducting $N$ simulations (here $j=0$)